arnesanches/pyauto-record/README.md

 4. **Results**:
    - At the end of the execution, all the registered products can be viewed on the fictional website.

+To interrupt the automation, move the mouse cursor to the top left corner of the screen and wait for about five seconds.

 ## Important Notes

 - **Educational Purpose**: This project was created to demonstrate how to automate tasks with Python.
 It is not recommended for use on real websites without permission.